geektrust/golang-interview-command-line-starter-kit/README.md

 ## Checking for correctness

-- You can click on the `Test My Code` button from the interview application, which will run your solution against some preconfigured inputs and show you the output.
+- You can click on the `Run IO` button from the interview application, which will run your solution against some preconfigured inputs and show you the output.

 ## Building the executable
-- The executable will be built bu the command  `go build .`.
+- The executable will be built by the command  `go build .`.
 - This command will create an executable `golang-interview`.

 ## Running the executable